Sightseeing and Tours

 Plan your own day trip to San Michele, Murano, Burano,

 Mazzorbo, Torcello, and the Lido di Venezia.
-My 10-page illustrated guide tells
+Our 10-page illustrated guide tells

 how to reach the islands by public transportation or on an escorted tour.